Two Rivers Project

 HDFA founder Duncan Chessell visiting the communities devastated by the 2015 Earthquake.

-Location of Indrawati, Nepal
+Location of the Two Rivers Project, Nepal

 A major milestone in 2025 was the full handover of the PHASE-supported Balgaun Health Post to local government management — a key indicator of long-term sustainability and local ownership.